scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

 - The format is *proprietary* and its development is linked to a specific piece of (non-free) software (Excel).
-  - In general this is a bad thing, since it might tie you to the specific piece of software.
-    Which also might not be available 5, 10, 20 years from now.
-  - It's less of an issue with the Excel format than many other proprietary formats – the ubiquity of Excel has led to good third-party support for the format, and there's no shortage of *free* and *open* software that supports the format.
+  - This is less of an issue with the Excel format than many other proprietary formats because the ubiquity of Excel has led to good third-party support for the format.
+    There's no shortage of *free* and *open* software that supports the format.
     Not all implementations support all features of the format though.

 - The format changes over time together with the software itself.